hughbord/maxx/README.md

 ## To Do

-* COLOURS / ANSI / ASCII
-* IP / Port white and nonwhite listing
+* IP / Port white and nonwhite listing / Whitelisting hard coded and from file
+* Finish IPV6 FIREWALL6.sh stuff
+* Help output ?

 * DOCKER support (workaround, after running iptables restart docker)
  * Docker command or script to generate the pure docker IPTABLES rule